locdeng/Machine-Learning-Project/README.md

 # Machine-Learning-Project
-The Practice of Supervised Learning and Semi-Supervised Learning
+The Practice of Supervised Learning, Semi-Supervised Learning and Unsupervised Learning

 Using Google Colab to do this project.

-Appying the given reference models (VGG, ResNet, MobileNet) to implement the project.
+Applying the given reference models (VGG, ResNet, MobileNet) to implement the project.

 Datasets: